Facebook says it gave Huawei and other Chinese firms access to user data

-Facebook says it has a deal to share user data with Huawei, a Chinese smartphone maker that US intelligence agencies have described as a security threat.
+Facebook says it has provided access to its users' data to Huawei, a Chinese smartphone maker that US intelligence agencies have described as a security threat.

-Facebook on Tuesday said it had data-sharing partnerships with four Chinese device makers that enabled the companies to recreate Facebook-like experiences for their users.
+Facebook (FB) on Tuesday said it has been operating data-sharing partnerships with four Chinese device makers that enabled the companies to recreate Facebook-like experiences for their users.

-The news comes after the social media company admitted earlier this week, following an investigation by The New York Times, that it signed data-sharing deals with dozens of phone and tablet makers over the years, including Apple (AAPL) and Samsung (SSNLF).
+The news is set to fuel further concerns about how Facebook handles people's personal information and protects their privacy.
+It comes after the social media company admitted earlier this week -- following an investigation by The New York Times -- that it signed data-sharing deals with dozens of phone and tablet makers over the years, including Apple (AAPL) and Samsung (SSNLF).

 The agreement with Huawei is likely to draw particular scrutiny because of concerns expressed by US officials that the Chinese government can use the company's smartphones and other products for intelligence gathering -- allegations Huawei has repeatedly denied.